Dare Wheel

 Why use this wheel?

 In a normal Truth or Dare round, half the group hides behind "truth" because thinking up a good dare on the spot is awkward, and the person choosing plays it safe.
 A dare-only wheel fixes that: every spin is a random dare for friends, with no confession escape hatch, so the night stays in motion.
-This page loads dozens of mixed prompts—physical stunts, social and phone-adjacent challenges, performance bits, and a few bold lines for close groups—so you are not recycling the same five party dares from memory.
+This page loads 63 mixed prompts—physical stunts, social and phone-adjacent challenges, performance bits, silly act-it-out lines, and a few bold slices for close groups—so you are not recycling the same five party dares from memory.
 You tune it like a real host: trim spicy or phone-heavy slices for family night, keep the wilder dares for late rounds with people who opted in, and add inside jokes in Settings if you want a custom dare wheel.
 The point is simple: one visible spin, one clear next challenge, less arguing about what counts as fair.

 Dare-only energy, no truth loophole